logicly-au/docs.omsss.online/doc/overview.rst

 when their appointment is created, that a link will be sent to them via email or SMS inviting them to complete a measure.
-Reception or other staff should be prepared to provide some key information about the reason for the invitation and the importance of completing the online measure. :ref:`information-for-clients` provides guidance on suitable wording that can be used and possibly incorporated in existing information documents developed locally to advise clients on the services they can expect to receive.
+Reception or other staff should be prepared to provide some key information about the reason for the invitation and the importance of completing the online measure. :ref:`guidance-for-clients` provides guidance on suitable wording that can be used and possibly incorporated in existing information documents developed locally to advise clients on the services they can expect to receive.